chatsopond/Menu-UIKit/README.md

 ### Dynamic Resizing Collection View Cells

 When a user taps on a cell, the cell smoothly resizes and expands to reveal additional information about the item.
 The expanded cell then returns to its original size when the user taps on a different cell.
+It is noticeable that each cell in the collection view is aligned to the top instead of being centered.
+This means that the cell's origin (i.e., its starting point) is at the top of the cell, rather than at the center. [(See more)](https://github.com/chatsopond/Menu-UIKit/blob/main/Style/TopAlignedCollectionViewFlowLayout.swift)

 <img width="330px" src="https://user-images.githubusercontent.com/42887325/227534576-6c8b5e81-f1ed-4728-b87c-5617c16d7935.gif"/>